Degenerative Joint Disease

 Do You Have Degenerative Joint Disease?

 Do You Have Degenerative Joint Disease?
-If you are experiencing leg pain within your hip, knee, or ankle, the physicians and rehabilitation specialists at Jacksonville Orthopaedic Institute can help.
+Are you experiencing leg pain within your hip, knee, or ankle?
+The physicians and rehabilitation specialists at Jacksonville Orthopaedic Institute can help.

 The physicians at JOI can help create an individualized plan that best suits your needs.
-If physical therapy is necessary, the rehab specialists at JOI can help maximize what your body will allow with exercises to increase movement and strength around your joints.
-Furthermore, if you are experiencing leg pain, choose the team at Jacksonville Orthopaedic Institute to provide the professional services you need.
+If physical therapy is necessary, the rehab specialists at JOI can help maximize what your body will allow.
+This includes exercises to increase movement and strength around your joints.
+Furthermore, if you are experiencing leg pain, choose the team at JOI to provide the professional services you need.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
 Come see us!